neilsteven1997/cybersecurity/writeups/tcpdump-the-basics-tryhackme-2025-12-21.md

 What is the IP address of the host that sent packets larger than 15000 bytes?
 - `185.117.80.53`

+What is the MAC address of the host that sent an ARP request?
+- `52:54:00:7c:d3:5b`

 ---
 ### Key Takeaways - Use `-i` to specify the interface; `any` listens across all active interfaces.